 Unfortunately, many product teams skip the strategy-drafting stage and jump right into listing themes and epics on their roadmap.
 Without a product strategy to guide these decisions, the team is more likely to prioritize the wrong items and find itself misusing its limited time and resources.
-But when you start with a product strategy, you have a clearer picture of what you hope to accomplish with your product, which can translate into a more strategically sound product roadmap.
+But when you start with a strategy, you have a clearer picture of what you hope to accomplish with your product, translating into a more strategically sound product roadmap.

-When you and your team have a clear product strategy to refer back to, you can make smarter strategic decisions about how to adjust your plans if you lose resources or have to change your estimated timetables.
+When you and your team have a clear product strategy to refer back to, you can make smarter strategic decisions about adjusting your plans if you lose resources or have to change your estimated timetables.

-Product management expert Roman Pilcher suggests a product strategy should contain three key elements:
+Product management expert Roman Pilcher suggests a strategy should contain three key elements:

 - The market for the product and the specific needs it will address.